PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/ls.md

 *snapshotID*

 > (Optional) The ID of the snapshot to view in detail.
-If omitted, all snapshots in the repository are listed.
+If omitted, all
+> snapshots in the repository are listed.

 # EXAMPLES

-To illustrate usage:

 List all snapshots with their short IDs:

-> > plakar ls
+	plakar ls

 List all snapshots with UUIDs instead of short IDs:

-> > plakar ls -uuid
+	plakar ls -uuid

 List snapshots with a specific tag:

-> > plakar ls -tag "backup"
+	plakar ls -tag "backup"

 List contents of a specific snapshot:

-> > plakar ls abc123
+	plakar ls abc123

 Recursively list contents of a specific snapshot:

-> > plakar ls -recursive abc123
+	plakar ls -recursive abc123

 # DIAGNOSTICS